Instant Runoff Voting and the Reinforcement Paradox: Introduction

 The second strand of literature typically uses the conditions given by the works cited above to estimate the frequency with which a given paradox occurs under IRV.
 For example, Ornstein and Norman \cite{ON14} estimate the frequency of monotonicity failures in IRV elections when the ballot data is generated using a spatial model.
 Similarly, Lepelley et al. \cite{LCB96} and Miller \cite{Mi17} estimate the frequency with which IRV produces monotonicity paradoxes under various theoretical models of voter behavior.
 Lepelley and Merlin \cite{LM01} analyze the frequency with which IRV demonstrates a no-show paradox in three-candidate elections under the impartial culture and impartial anonymous culture models.
 Kamwa et al. \cite{KMT23} analyze the probability that IRV (among other methods) demonstrates no-show or negative participation paradoxes on single-peaked domains.
+McCune and Wilson \cite{MW24} examine the susceptibility of IRV to negative participation paradoxes.

+More broadly, there is a large literature examining the extent to which various voting rules are susceptible to strategic manipulation.
+Such work need not rely on algebraic characterizations involving the vote totals in the preference profile; see \cite{AK99,FL06,GA,K93} for such examples.